 - Review the sounds of the alphabet that they have learned at school.
 Look for items around your home that begin with that sound.

-- Practice sight word vocabulary games like Memory, Lotto, BINGO, ZAP! or BANG!
+- Practice sight word vocabulary games like Memory, Dominoes, BINGO, ZAP! or BANG!

 - Read signs and other environmental print around your neighbourhood.
 When your child recognizes a STOP sign or the Tim Hortons sign they are reading!.